Azizo-B/blockchain-prototype/README.md

 ### Comprehensive Testing
 - Refactor and expand the test suite to include more robust and edge-case scenarios.
 - Transition from loose testing policies to a stricter and more comprehensive testing approach.

-### API Optimization
-- Optimize the API structure to align with a peer-to-peer model, allowing peers to independently run and manage their own transactions and blocks.

 ## Requirements